andrewpradeep/simple-tweeter-front-end/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+The Frontend is tightly coupled with the Backend in all services (push notifications, websocket)

 This is a Practice project where I practicee response design
 ![Alt text](readMeAssets/image.png)
 ![Alt text](readMeAssets/image-1.png)